tinygo-org/tinygo-site/content/docs/reference/microcontrollers/boards/m5stamp-c3.md

 weight: 3
 ---

-The [M5Stamp-C3](https://docs.m5stack.com/en/core/stamp_c3) is a development board based on the Espressif ESP32-C3 a powerful chip that is used on many different board mostly because of the built-in radio that can be used for WiFi or Bluetooth wireless connections.
+The [M5Stamp-C3](https://docs.m5stack.com/en/core/stamp_c3) is a development board based on the Espressif [ESP32C3](https://www.espressif.com/en/products/socs/esp32-c3) 32-bit RISC-V CPU microcontroller with 400KB of SRAM and 4MB of onboard flash storage.
+Thanks to the onboard radio, it supports both WiFi and Bluetooth wireless communication.

 ## Interfaces